vwitted/TechTest/README.md

 ### 5. Extend the Application (Expert)

-Make a significant architectural change that improves the application.
-Structurally, the user management application is very simple, and there are many ways it can be made more maintainable, scalable or testable.
-Some ideas are:
-* Re-implement the UI using a client side framework connecting to an API.
-Use of Blazor is preferred, but if you are more familiar with other frameworks, feel free to use them.
-* Update the data access layer to support asynchronous operations.
-* Implement authentication and login based on the users being stored.
-* Implement bundling of static assets.
 * Update the data access layer to use a real database, and implement database schema migrations.

 ## Additional Notes